Chattanooga celebrates its growing tech scene while acknowledging struggles with inclusivity | Industry

 That’s why his administration has made digital equity a pillar of its development strategy.

-One program, Tech Goes Home, is instituted by city-supported nonprofit The Enterprise Center.
+One program, Goes Home, is instituted by city-supported nonprofit The Enterprise Center.
 The program gives adults and children 15 hours of internet skill-building training in things like paying bills or applying for jobs online.
 Upon completion of the course, participants get the option to buy a Chromebook for $50.

 “It’s all about making sure that more people in our community are not only signing up for the internet, but learning how to use it,” says Mayor Berke.
 The majority of program participants are families with young children and senior citizens.